jbossios/ATLAS_FCS_RegressionWithKeras/README.md

 Example script for making plots to find optimal hyperparameters: *HyperparameterOptimization/FindOptimal.py*

+If the above script crashes, it is likely due to duplicated outputs (removed outputs from failed condor jobs and keep successful retry).

 ## Compare predicted-true extrapolation weight distribution b/w trained network and FCS (optional)

 ```